kukaiN/Sudoku_solver/README.md

 My method of generating a sudoku board is to first fill the top 3 blocks with valid random values, then transpose the matrix and fill the "new" top row with valid random values.

-fill the top 3 blocks
+step 1.) fill the top 3 blocks<br/>
 ![board1](Figure_3.png)

-transpose the matrix
+transpose the matrix<br/>
 ![board2](Figure_4.png)

-then fill the top three board and transpose it back
+then fill the top three board and transpose it back<br/>
 ![board3](Figure_5.png)